Insurance Coverage for Autism

 The Illinois statute does not change the autism-related benefits provided by public health care programs such as FamilyCare, All Kids, or the Illinois Early Intervention Program.
 Contact the specific program for more information about its autism coverage.

 Children under the age of 21 who have health coverage through an individual or group policy, as described above, will receive coverage for the diagnosis and treatment of autism spectrum disorders.

 The law requires coverage for the diagnosis of autism spectrum disorders.
 For individuals diagnosed with an autism spectrum disorder, the law also requires coverage for the following treatments:

 - Psychiatric care provided by a licensed psychiatrist;

 - Psychological care provided by a licensed psychologist;

-- Habilitative or rehabilitative care (counseling and treatment programs intended to develop, maintain, and restore the functioning of an individual); and
+- Habilitative or rehabilitative care (counseling and treatment programs intended to develop, maintain, and restore the functioning of an individual, including Applied Behavioral Analysis ("ABA")); and

 - Therapeutic care, including behavioral, speech, occupational, and physical therapies addressing the following areas: